pleb-devs/ai-guides/goose/goose-desktop.md

 - **Ollama local models:** pull and run a model before using it; otherwise the provider fails. ([Block][15])
 - **Context limits:** auto-compaction triggers around 80% of the context window; tune or disable via env. ([Block][12])

-[SCREENSHOT OF “ABOUT/HELP → VERSION INFO”]
+[SCREENSHOT OF "ABOUT/HELP → VERSION INFO"]

----

 ---